codeforprinceton/greengraph/analytics/readme.txt

       - function draws a couple of plots and is an illustration of use (mostly only if you are using matplotlib)

+Changelog:
++ plots of seasonally adjusted data
++ "you are here" plots
++ short writeup
++ UK DoE paper on temprature correction

 To do:
 - smooth the spikes from estimated billing
 - normalize for heating/cooling degree days